satwikkansal/wtfpython/README.md

 - This is relevant to [PEP-401](https://www.python.org/dev/peps/pep-0401/) released on April 1, 2009 (now you know, what it means).
 - Quoting from the PEP-401
   Recognized that the != inequality operator in Python 3.0 was a horrible, finger pain inducing mistake, the FLUFL reinstates the <> diamond operator as the sole spelling.
-- There's more that Uncle Barry had to share in the PEP, you can read it [here](https://www.python.org/dev/peps/pep-0401/).
+- There were more things that Uncle Barry had to share in the PEP; you can read them [here](https://www.python.org/dev/peps/pep-0401/).

 ---